It Was the Age of the Wolf Pack

 Ultimately, all of the U-boats were either scuttled (200 of them) or appropriated by the Allies after the German surrender in May 1945.
 The Allies disposed of the captured U-boats in Operation Deadlight, which allocated 10 U-boats to each of the major sea powers (Great Britain, the Soviet Union and the United States - the French were excluded from the spoils, though they had some captured U-boats sitting in their ports which they quietly took for themselves).
 According to the terms of Operation Deadlight, the remaining U-boats were sunk in the Atlantic off the coast of Ireland.

 |A captured U-boat on display in Chicago, Illinois|

 Several U-boats were on patrol or missions to Japan when the surrender order came through.
 Some of those took several weeks to finally accept the inevitable and put into port.
-While there are recurrent rumors that various top Nazis escaped the fall of Germany in U-boats, all World War II U-boats have been accounted for, and there is no evidence that any officials tried to escape.
+While there are recurrent rumors that various top Germans escaped the fall of Germany in U-boats, all World War II U-boats have been accounted for, and there is no evidence that any officials tried to escape.
 If they did, none of them got very far.

 |A surrendered U-boat in the Thames 1945|